1/28/2025

 Jamie Cook

-Analyst at Truist Securities
+Analyst, Truist Securities

 Hi, good morning.
-Just to clarify, can you speak specifically what price cost was for truck and for parts in the fourth quarter specifically and what's implied by region for 2025?
+Just to clarify, can you speak specifically what price clause was for truck and for parts in the fourth quarter specifically? and what's implied by region for 2025.
 And then my second question, it sounds like you would say the first quarter is the trough for margins in total.
 Is that for total company or is that also for truck margins?
 And I'm just wondering if you get to the back half of the year, do you expect to see sales growth and then get back to a position where we're actually seeing incremental margins versus decremental?
 Thank you.

 speaker